mayankmssharma/Semantic-Segmentaion/README.md

 # semantic-segmentaion-water-bodies

-- Hello
-    - check
-    - trial

 - *Introduction:*
     -      Problem Statement: Unveiling water bodies from satellite images using semantic segmentation for applications in environmental monitoring, urban planning, and more.

+- *Introduction:*
+    - Problem Statement: Unveiling water bodies from satellite images using semantic segmentation for applications in environmental monitoring, urban planning, and more.
+    -
     - Objective: Utilize advanced semantic segmentation techniques to achieve high accuracy, with a focus on maximizing the Intersection over Union (IoU) score.
     - Why do we want to unveil water bodies using segmentation?
       - Water Body Mapping & Monitoring: allows for the precise water body identification and delineation